-- 14.1 Subject to the Articles, Directors participate in a Directors' meeting, or part of a Directors' meeting, when: - 14 1 1 the meeting has been called and takes place in accordance with the Articles, and - 14 1 2 they can each communicate to the others any information or opinions they have on any particular item of the business of the meeting. - In determining whether Directors are participating in a Directors' meeting, it is irrelevant where any Director is or how they communicate with each other. - 14.3 If all the Directors participating in a meeting are not in the same place, they may decide that the meeting is to be treated as taking place wherever any of them is
+- Subject to the Articles, Directors participate in a Directors' meeting, or part of a Directors' meeting, when: - 14.1.1 the meeting has been called and takes place in accordance with the Articles; and - 14.1.2 they can each communicate to the others any information or opinions they have on any particular item of the business of the meeting. - In determining whether Directors are participating in a Directors' meeting, it is irrelevant where any Director is or how they communicate with each other.9 - 14.3 If all the Directors participating in a meeting are not in the same place, they may decide that the meeting is to be treated as taking place wherever any of them is.

-15. Quorum for Directors' meetings
+15. Quorum for Directors' meetings10

-- 15 1 At a Directors' meeting, unless a quorum is participating, no proposal is to be voted on, except a proposal to call another meeting - 15 2 The quorum for Directors' meetings may be fixed from time to time by a decision of the Directors.
-In the event of the Company having only one Director, the quorum is one - 15.3 If the total number of Directors for the time being is less than the quorum required, the Directors must not take any decision other than a decision - 15.3 1 to appoint further Directors, or - 15 3 2 to call a general meeting so as to enable the shareholders to appoint further Directors
+- 15.1 At a Directors' meeting, unless a quorum is participating, no proposal is to be voted on, except a proposal to call another meeting - 15.2 The quorum for Directors' meetings may be fixed from time to time by a decision of the Directors, but it must never be less than two, and unless otherwise fixed it is [two] - 15.3 If the total number of Directors for the time being is less than the quorum required, the Directors must not take any decision other than a decision. - 15.3.1 to appoint further Directors; or - 15.3.2 to call a general meeting so as to enable the shareholders to appoint further Directors.